dekuNukem/RGBeeb/README.md

 ## A Happy Coincidence?

 Obviously, the most important part is mounting the motherboard.
-So I found a spare and did some measurements.
+So I did some measurements.

 Imagine my surprise when it turns out the BBC micro motherboard is **almost identical in size** as full-size ATX!